 We explore relationships among molecular and cellular mechanisms, circuit operations and behavior to shed light on normal brain operations and develop new strategies to diagnose, treat and cure brain disorders.
-We train and support all of our community members to help them reach their goals, and we command the highest level of professionalism, creativity, open-mindedness and compassion.
+Both in and out of the lab, we train and support our community members to help them achieve their goals, we model responsible conduct of research, and we command the highest level of professionalism, inclusion, creativity, open-mindedness and compassion.

 We are a collaborative community with interlocking groups that work to promote an understanding of how the brain operates in health and disease.

 Duke Neurobiology features a wide range of faculty, centers and research institutes that contribute to the overarching mission of the neuroscience community at the University.
 Faculty, staff, students and postdocs collaborate across departments to conduct key research at these institutes and centers.